Exploring and Creating Activities

 You can narrow down a search to 3rd grade and “All About Me” to retrieve all the All About Me activities.
 If you find an activity or activities you like, click on the heart to save them for later.
 A message will come up to assign to a class.
 You can ignore this if you are not ready to assign the activity.
 The activity will still be saved to your Activity Library.

 Here is an example of an activity in the Community Library.
 The teacher can assign the activity to their students.
 The students will see it under their Activities tab.
-They will have to click on the Add Message and they then will have access to begin working on the activity.
+They will have to click on Add Response and they then will have access to begin working on the activity.

 If you would like to create your own activity, you will go to My Library in the Activity Library and click on Create New Activity.